Protecting your retirement income from stock market market volatility

-I use a variation Diamond’s cash wedge as my clients approach retirement and it continues throughout their retirement.
-I set up three baskets of money – one each for short-, medium- and long-term use.
+I used a variation of Diamond’s cash wedge as my clients approached retirement and it continued throughout their retirement.
+I would set up three baskets of money – one each for short-, medium- and long-term use.
 This is a strategy that can provide market growth while protecting their income from the ravages of market fluctuations.

 Related article: Creating retirement income with buckets of money

-My short-term basket is for money that clients need in the first three years or so.
-It goes into a high-interest savings account where it’s safe and secure.
-This is where we draw immediate income.
+My short-term basket was for money that clients need in the first three years or so.
+It went into a high-interest savings account where it’s safe and secure.
+This is where they drew immediate income.

-The medium-term basket is for money that won’t be needed for about three to six years.
-Your goal here is conservative growth.
-You need to choose investments whose growth is more muted, and are such that they’ll rebound better if there is a market downturn.
+The medium-term basket is for money that wouldn’t be needed for about three to six years.
+The goal here was conservative growth.
+We choose investments whose growth was more muted, and would rebound better after a market downturn.

-The long-term money goes into growth-oriented investments.
-If you have six years or more then you have time to ride out volatility.
+The long-term money went into growth-oriented investments.
+If you had six years or more then you would have time to ride out volatility.